France

 CDC Map: Distribution for Chikungunya

-About 5-10% of infected people continue to experience severe joint pain even after the fever has subsided, in some cases lasting up to several months or, albeit rare, even years.
+Around 5 - 10 % of those infected have persistent severe joint and limb pain even after the fever has subsided, which in some cases lasts for several months or, although rarely, even years.

 Wichtig: Eine STI kann auch ohne oder mit nur leichten Symptomen auftreten.
 Auch wenn Sie sich dessen nicht bewusst sind, können Sie andere anstecken.
 Deshalb ist es wichtig sich testen zu lassen.